KristoferMar/Java-Guide/Basics_Java/README.md

 <!-- Java Classes -->
 <h2>Java Classes</h2>
+<h3>Java StringBuilder</h3>
+It's used to create a mutable (modifiable) string.
+The Java StringBuilder class is same as StringBuffer class except that it is non-synchronized. <br>
+- It's part of the java.lang libraray. <br>
+<h4>Methods</h4>
+append(String s)             : used to append(add) the specified string with this string. <br>
+insert(int offset, String s) : used to insert the specified string with this string at the specified position. <br>

 <h3>Java List</h3>
  It facilities us the option to create an ordered collection.
 It contains the index-based methods to insert, update, delete and search the elements.
 It can have the dublicate elements also.
 We can also store the null element in the list. <br>
 - Java list inherits the Collection interface, and the implementation classes of List is "ArrayList", "LinkedList", "Stack" and "Vector. <br>